osiclang/compiler/README.md

 <img src="https://github.com/OSIClang/compiler/blob/master/logo/logo_with_font_small.png">
-OSIC Compiler is a compiler for the OSIC language.
-OSIC stands for ```Objectiv Symbolic Instruction Code``` and should be completely compilable to a wide spectrum of machines in addition to a programming language that is very easy to learn.
+OSIC Compiler is a compiler/interpreter for the OSIC language.
+OSIC stands for `Objectiv Symbolic Instruction Code` and should be completely compilable to a wide spectrum of machines in addition to a programming language that is very easy to learn.

 ### Build status